 See the recipe card for full information on ingredients and quantities.

 - Cook the pasta.
 Bring a large pot of salted water to a boil.
-Add the pasta and cook it just until al dente, about 11 minutes.
-Drain the pasta then set it aside.
+Add the pasta and cook until al dente, about 11 minutes.
+Drain and set aside.

 - Make a roux.
-In a large heavy-bottomed stock pot, melt the butter over medium heat.
-Once the butter has melted, whisk in the flour and cook the mixture, whisking constantly, until it turns light brown in color and has a slightly toasted aroma, about 3 minutes.
+In a large, heavy-bottomed stockpot, melt the butter over medium heat.
+Once melted, whisk in the flour and cook, whisking constantly, until it turns light brown and smells slightly toasted, about 3 minutes.

 - Combine the pasta and cheese sauce.
-Add the pasta, stirring to combine, and cook just until the pasta is warmed throughout.
+Add the pasta, stirring to combine, and cook just until warmed through.

 Kelly’s Note: After stirring in the pasta, feel free to fold in any additional ingredients, including diced ham, chicken and lobster, or blanched veggies, such as broccoli or squash.